cheese1/medusawiki/Installation-&-Configuration-Guides.md

 New to Medusa?
 Then the below guides will help you with the setup, and discover all its cool features.

+## IMPORTANT NOTE!
+Some guides are not yet updated with the new Medusa Repository URL.
+Make sure you use `https://github.com/pyMedusa/Medusa.git`

 ###### Configuration guides for Medusa:
 * http://www.htpcguides.com/configure-sickrage-usenet-torrent-tv/